Navid200/xDrip/docs/Nightscout/FreeDNS.md

 ## Free DNS
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> FreeDNS

-Follow these instructions in order to switch to using FreeDNS instead of noip.com.
+Follow these instructions in order to use FreeDNS, which you will need in order to set up Nightscout on Google Cloud.
 <br/>

 ---